Justine2403/hsr-etl-pipeline/README.md

 ## Application

-Building an app with Streamlit where it shows users characters informations
+Building an app with Streamlit where it shows users characters informations and its build